 Red Rock Modern Quilt Guild - Fat Quarter Challenge - Edge to Edge Machine Quilting by Natalia Bonner

 My local Modern Quilt Guild, Red Rock Modern Quilt Guild, issued a fun fat quarter challenge a few months back.
 Each member purchased 5 fat quarters from our local quilt shop, Quilted Works, and we were challenged to make a quilt using the fat quarters.
 The quilt could be any size, there just needed to be a noticeable amount of each of the fabrics in the quilt.

-Cheryl made this darling Mixing It Up quilt and sent it to me for some custom machine quilting.
-I love this quilt and knew that it needed some fun quilting to really make those mixers and spatulas come to life.
+Kim made this gorgeous applique quilt and sent it to me for some custom machine quilting.
+Kim gave me the go-ahead to quilt it as I wanted.
+I knew that it needed some fun custom machine quilting to really make her fabulous applique pop.

 Marilyn made this beautiful scrappy quilt and sent it to me for some custom machine quilting.
 With this fun quilt I decided to keep the quilting a little bit soften than I usually quilt.
 So, through all of the scraps I machine quilted X's.

 Hi quilty friends!
 Hope your summer is going great!
 Last week I spent most of the week in Reno, NV teaching at Sew Original Sewing & Creative Expo.
 It was a great event and I had a great time teaching there.
 I did have big plans to get caught up on the blog in my down time, but between teaching 6 classes in four days, and trying to catch up on other necessary obligations unfortunately blogging fell to the way side.